14 Accounts Payable (A/P) Best Practices

 9. Attach Invoices & Receipts to Transactions in Accounting Software

 One of the benefits of using accounting software programs is that you can keep accounting data in one place.
-In accounting software programs like QuickBooks Online, you can upload scanned versions of paper invoices and bills as supporting information for electronic records.
+You can upload scanned versions of paper invoices and bills as supporting information for electronic records in accounting platforms like QuickBooks Online.

-If questions ever arise regarding a transaction, you can view the source document with one click.
+If questions ever arise regarding a transaction, you can view source documents with one click.
 Dedicated receipt scanning features help you scan receipts easily and optical character recognition (OCR) functions will input readable data into fields automatically.

 As shown below, receipts can be dragged to attach them to the invoice screen in QuickBooks Online.